William Trevor: Awards and honours

 Trevor was a member of the Irish Academy of Letters and Aosdána.
 He was awarded an honorary CBE in 1977 for "services to literature", and was made a Companion of Literature in 1994.
 In 2002 he received an honorary KBE in recognition of his services to literature.
 He won the 2008 International Nonino Prize in Italy.

 Trevor was nominated for the Booker Prize five times, making the shortlist in 1970, 1976, 1991 and 2002, and the longlist in 2009.
-He won the Whitbread Prize three times and the Hawthornden Prize for Literature once.
+He won the Whitbread Prize three times and the Hawthornden Prize once.

 Since 2002, when non-American authors became eligible to compete for the O. Henry Award, Trevor won the award four times, for his stories Sacred Statues (2002), The Dressmaker's Child (2006), The Room (2007), a juror favourite of that year, and Folie à Deux (2008).

 Trevor was shortlisted for the International Dublin Literary Award in 2011.